 As a social worker, you can play a valuable role for refugees outside of clinical practice as well.
 In immigration detention facilities, for instance, outdated tools, outmoded diagnostic resources, and under-treatment, remain common.
 You can work with these organizations to integrate current, evidence-based frameworks into their work and into the legal and correctional system overall.

 And through your understanding of the clinical, cultural, and societal aspects of trauma, you can help educate policymakers and the public about the importance of PTSD identification and treatment in refugees and the need for PTSD-specific training and resources in refugee-serving organizations across the country.

 Through all these actions and more, you’ll be helping individuals adjust and communities adapt in the wake of some of our world’s most horrific events—which is what social work is all about.
 As PTSD therapist Hannah Murray relates in The Guardian:

 “Trauma memories are not forgotten, but they can fade.
 Through treatment, clients achieve goals which many of us take for granted, like sleeping through the night without nightmares, or meeting new people without fearing they will be attacked.
 Things which were previously out of reach because of their symptoms, like working and having relationships, become achievable.”

 The National Child Traumatic Stress Network invites you to join them in observing World Refugee Awareness Month and, on June 20th, World Refugee Awareness Day.
 In doing so, we focus on the millions of refugees who live around the globe, recognizing their plight as well as their valuable contributions to our communities.

 If you are interested in pursuing your Master’s in Social Work, or even if you’re simply interested in discussing the program, please reach out to an Enrollment Counselor at (207) 221-4143 or via email at email@example.com.
-Or, fill out an online application now at go.une.edu/apply.
+Or, fill out an online application now at online.une.edu/gateway-portal-page.
 We look forward to hearing from you!